 The Mount Stromlo Observatory site is open to the public daily from 8:00 AM - 6:00 PM.

 Please note that all academic buildings are not open to the public unless otherwise noted.
 The use of drones at Mount Stromlo Observatory is not permitted without ANU RSAA Operational approval.
 Users must also supply copies of the commercial licences to operate the drones.
 Please contact RSAA on (02) 6125 0230 for enquiries, or book a flight over Mt Stromlo.

 The Visitor Centre exhibits feature not only Astronomy but world-class research from across ANU.
-It is unstaffed and is open 10:00 AM - 3:00 PM 7 days a week.
+It is unstaffed and is open 10:00 AM - 3:00 PM Friday - Sunday.
 Entry is free.